Michael Hutt (academic and translator)

-Michael James Hutt (born 11 October 1957) is Professor of Nepali and Himalayan Studies at the School of Oriental and African Studies (SOAS), University of London.
-He is engaged in the study of modern and contemporary Nepali literature, and as a translator.
-He has also published on Nepali politics, Nepali art and architecture, censorship in the Nepali print media, and the Bhutanese refugee issue.
+Michael James Hutt (born 11 October 1957) is an independent scholar engaged in the study of modern and contemporary Nepali literature, and as a translator.
+He was a Emeritus Professor of Nepali and Himalayan Studies at the School of Oriental and African Studies (SOAS), University of London.

 Biography and career

-Michael Hutt was educated at St. Austell Grammar School, and St. Austell Sixth Form College before completing a BA in South Asian Studies (Hindi) in 1980 and a Ph.D. on the history of the Nepali language and its literature in 1984, both at SOAS.
-In 1987 he returned to SOAS as a British Academy Postdoctoral Fellow, and has been engaged in teaching and research relating to Nepal here ever since.
-He was Head of the South Asia Department from 1995 to 1999, and has served as both Associate Dean (2002-4) and Dean (2004–10) of the Faculty of Languages and Cultures.
-Prof. Hutt is a member of Centre of South Asian Studies and the Centre for Cultural, Literary and Postcolonial Studies at SOAS.
-In 2011 the Chancellor of the Nepal Academy presented Prof. Hutt with the Nai Derukha International Award ‘for his continuous dedication to promoting the study of Nepali literature in the international arena’.
+Hutt was educated at St. Austell Grammar School, and St. Austell Sixth Form College before completing a BA in South Asian Studies (Hindi) in 1980 and a Ph.D. on the history of the Nepali language and its literature in 1984, both at SOAS.

+In 1987 he returned to SOAS as a British Academy Postdoctoral Fellow.
+He would continue to work at the school as a professor in the Centre of South Asian Studies and the Centre for Cultural, Literary and Postcolonial Studies for the next 33 years.

+In 1995, he became the Head of the South Asia Department.
+He would serve in that position until 1999.
+Hutt also worked as Associate Dean for two years (2002-2004) and Dean of the Faculty of Languages and Cultures for six years (2004-2010).

+Hutt focused his research on Nepali and Himalayan studies, publishing research on Nepali literature, Nepali language, Nepali Dalit literature, Nepali and South Asian art, Nepali history, Indian Gorkhas and Nepali Indian diaspora, Bhutanese refugees, and more.

+Hutt served as a founding executive committee member and chair (2010-2013) of the Britain-Nepal Academic Council.

+In 2011, the Chancellor of the Nepal Academy presented Hutt with the Nai Derukha International Award "for his continuous dedication to promoting the study of Nepali literature in the international arena."